SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Results

 \subsection{Ablation Study}

-To rigorously validate the individual and synergistic contributions of the proposed modules (SGVA, C-SATSF, and CD-RAPS) within the SCC-Loc framework, we conduct an ablation study under the Top-5 retrieval setting, with results detailed in Table~\ref{tab:ablation_study}.
+To evaluate the individual and synergistic contributions of the proposed modules (SGVA, C-SATSF, and CD-RAPS) within the SCC-Loc framework, we conduct an ablation study under the Top-5 retrieval setting, with results detailed in Table~\ref{tab:ablation_study}.

 \textbf{1) Impact of Consensus-Driven Selection:} CD-RAPS provides the most significant standalone improvement, achieving 17.40\% Acc@5 and reducing ME to 26.08 m—outperforming standalone SGVA (5.91\%) and C-SATSF (7.15\%).
 This confirms that in selecting the optimal candidate location, replacing naive inlier counting with a geographic consensus voting mechanism—guided by multi-dimensional reliability evaluation and physical priors—is the most critical intervention for mitigating massive positional drift in cross-modal scenarios.